Arts Undergraduate Research Scholarship Application Instructions

 - What is the significance of the proposed project?
 Please address the project’s importance to the field.

 IMPORTANT!
-Please use the table below to find your Arts Honors Advisor and Chair/Director before you start the form!
+Please use the table below to find your Department Honors Advisor and Chair/Director before you start the form!
+You are not required to be enrolled in the Arts Honors Program to apply for the scholarship.

 |Mary Anne Beecher